selma-Bentaiba/selma-Bentaiba.github.io/notes.md

 permalink: /notes/
 ---

-This is where I share my thoughts on various subjects.
+This is where I write down my weekly learnings, goals, plans etc.

 <ul class="list-unstyled">
   {% for note in site.notes %}